Mittai: Production

 After directing the film Prathi Gnayiru 9 Manimudhal 10.30 Varai (2006), M. S. Anbu started his new project Mittai in 2008 under the banner of B Team Players.
 Kadhal Seiya Virumbu fame Santhosh, Pirappu fame Prabha and Unni Maya were chosen to play the lead roles.
-The poster of the film showing the heroine getting married to both the heroes had stirred a controversy.
+The poster of the film showing the heroine marrying both the heroes had stirred a controversy.
 The poster had evoked protests and the film director M. S. Anbu received murders treats.
 Speaking about the controversy, the film director said, "The poster had my heroine striking a pose with the heroes in wedding costume.
 While some people praised me for the concept, some others from certain organisations felt offended.
 These people felt that a girl getting married to two people is against Tamil culture.
 But I told them it was inappropriate to come to a conclusion without even seeing the film".

 Soundtrack

 The soundtrack was composed by Sabesh–Murali.
-The soundtrack, released in 2008, features 6 tracks.
+The soundtrack, released in 2008, features six tracks.
+The soundtrack contained the remix of the song "Adi Aathadi" from Kadalora Kavithaigal (1986).